okteto/deno-getting-started/README.md

 - `name`: the name of the Kubernetes deployment you want to put on "development mode."
 - `image`: the image used by the development container
 - `command`: the start command of the development container
-- `forward`: a list of ports to forward from your development container.
+- `forward`: a list of ports to forward from your local machine to your development container.

 You can get more details about the Okteto manifest at our [official documentation site](https://okteto.com/docs/reference/manifest/index.html).